Zamiell/stardew-valley/Min-Max_Guide.md

   * 1 Bean Starter (60g)
   * 1 Cauliflower Seeds (80g)
   * 1 Potato Seeds (50g)
-* If it is near 2 AM and you know that you cannot reach the next elevator by the end of the night, then farm copper until 2 AM, then pass out.
-  * (Even though we need as much money as possible on Spring 6, we do not have to leave the mines to because we can sell the gems to Clint tomorrow.)
+* ?

-* At the end of the day, you should get (assuming a mining day):
+* At the end of the day, you should get:
   * Farming 0 --> 2
   * Mining 0 --> 1
   * Combat 0 --> 1